jonocodes/pwder/README.md

 * It would be cool to get this working entirely in browser instead of relying on a web service.
 I briefly tried to get strapdown and kramed to render GFM but it could use a little work.

+* Figure out a way to keep up to date with upstream Jekyll theme better.

 * Have other ideas?
 Open a ticket or PR.
 Thanks.